pyload/pyload/README.md

     python pyload.py

-So, to retrieve it point your web browser to the socket address configured by setup (default to `http://localhost:8000`).
+So, to retrieve it point your browser to the socket address configured by setup (default to `http://localhost:8000`).

 You can get the list of accepted arguments typing: